 The Employment Law Review: Germany

 The German labour and employment law system is generally intended to protect the employee.
 The system is not codified separately but can be found in various (German and European) laws, regulations, collective agreements and works agreements.
 It is also very much determined by case law.
-Apart from on the European level, jurisdiction for labour and employment law is exclusively exercised by the local labour courts, regional labour courts and the Federal Labour Court.
+Apart from at the European level, jurisdiction for labour and employment law is exclusively exercised by the local labour courts, regional labour courts and the Federal Labour Court.

 A particular feature of German labour law is the dual system of employee representation: works councils elected by employees represent their operational interests at the entity or company level; and trade unions represent employees' overall interests at the industry level.